 Tannoy Monitor Gold 15″ Review

-As you gathered by now, I bought these drivers without any enclosures so I was not able to review any particular model of vintage Tannoy speakers that use Monitor Gold drivers (for instance Lancaster or York).
+As you’ve probably gathered by now, I bought these drivers without any enclosures so I was not able to review any particular model of vintage Tannoy speakers that use Monitor Gold drivers (for instance Lancaster or York).
 Nonetheless, from what I have heard, Tannoy enclosures from the basic range are not very rigid and people who buy them, sooner or later replace them with better quality DIY cabinets.
-Having heard Tannoy Monitor Gold drivers in many different closed and bass reflex enclosures, I am confident that enclosures used for this review allowed the drivers to show their character and basic sound qualities.
+Having heard Tannoy Monitor Gold drivers in many different closed and bass reflex enclosures, I am confident that the cabinets used for this review allowed the drivers to show their character and sound qualities.

-Please note – bear in mind that purchasing vintage speakers is always a gamble.
-30 and often 50 years it’s a long time, and one can never be sure how this time affected driver suspension compliance, ferrofluid cooling is some tweeters, etc. Consequently, even if you upgrade the crossover components, it is possible that your Tannoy Monitor Gold drivers will sound different than the pair I reviewed.
+Please note that purchasing vintage speakers is always a gamble.
+50 years it’s a long time, and one can never be sure how this time affected the loudspeaker drivers.
+Consequently, it is possible that the Tannoy Monitor Gold that you have purchased will measure and sound different than the pair I reviewed.

-Tannoy Monitor Gold 15in are the largest (and most expensive) drivers in the Monitor Gold range.
-The “Monitor Gold 15” is a common name, but their factory model name is LSU/HF/15/8.
-They were are successors to Tannoy Monitor Red 15, and were first launched in 1967.
+Tannoy Monitor Gold 15″ are the largest (and most expensive) drivers in the Monitor Gold range.
+The “Monitor Gold 15″ is a common name, but their factory model name is LSU/HF/15/8.
+These drivers were are successors to Tannoy Monitor Red 15”, and were first launched in 1967.
 The reviewed pair is from 1968, therefore, from the second year of production.

-Couple words about their history… Tannoy Monitor Gold range was very popular in the recording studios, in 1970s.
-Many famous studios (including Abbey Road in London) tannoy monitor gold 15 speakers review 09 in recording studioused these speakers for mixing – check the photo of the left, found somewhere on the internet – pair of Tannoy Lancasters, presumably with MG15 inside.
+Tannoy Monitor Gold range was very popular in recording studios in 1970s.
+Many famous studios (including Abbey Road in London) tannoy monitor gold 15 speakers review 09 in recording studioused these speakers for mixing – check the photo of the left showing a pair of Tannoy Lancasters, presumably with MG15 inside.
 Numerous legendary albums were mixed using these speakers, so if you have a pair at home, you may be hearing the recording in a very similar way to the person who mixed it (this isn’t always a good news though ;).
-Also, I have found something that indicates that some of thetannoy monitor gold 15 speakers review 10 ocean colour scene recording studios may have been using these speakers in more modern times.
+Also, I have found something that indicates that some of thetannoy monitor gold 15 speakers review 10 ocean colour scene recording studios may have been using these speakers in more modern times too.
 The photo on the right is an inner front cover of the Marchin’ Already album by Ocean Colour Scene.
 Looks familiar?
-Recording was made in 1997.
+This album was record in 1997.
 Apart from studio monitoring, these drivers were also used in higher end of domestic market.
-They were used in large horn loaded enclosures such as Tannoy GRF, Tannoy GRF Professional and Tannoy Autograph.
+They were used in large horn loaded enclosures such as Tannoy GRF, Tannoy GRF Professional, and Tannoy Autograph.

 Frequency Response: 23 – 20,000Hz